Graham42/prettier-config/README.md

-# `@graham42/prettier-config`
+# :art: Automated project setup - [Prettier][]

 This package provides automated setup of [Prettier][] in a new project.

-It will set up scripts `check:format` and `fix:format` in package.json and a minimal config file at `.prettierrc.js` for better git diffs.
+It will set up scripts `check:format` and `fix:format` in package.json, a minimal config file at `.prettierrc.js` for better git diffs, and some other helpful config files such as VS Code project settings.

 [prettier]: https://prettier.io/